 S.B.
-No. 1839 amends Section 33.105 of the Estates Code to clarify the process for delivering records, including wills, during probate proceedings that are transferred to courts in other counties.
-The bill specifies that the clerk of the transferring court must send a transfer certificate, copies of final orders, the order of transfer, original papers filed in the transferring court, and a bill of any costs accrued.
-Additionally, it introduces a requirement for the original will or a paper copy of the will to be delivered by a qualified method, ensuring that the necessary documentation is properly handled during the transfer process.
+No. 1839 amends Section 33.105 of the Estates Code to enhance the process of delivering records, including wills, during probate proceedings that are transferred to courts in other counties.
+The bill specifies that when a probate proceeding is transferred, the clerk of the transferring court must send several documents to the receiving court, including a transfer certificate, copies of final orders, the order of transfer, original papers filed in the transferring court, and a bill of any costs accrued.
+Notably, the bill introduces a requirement for the original will or a paper copy of the will to be delivered using a qualified delivery method, ensuring that the necessary documentation is properly handled during the transfer.

 Statutes affected: Introduced: Estates Code 33.105 (Estates Code 33)